-- 1. ERD Block 3B/3C LLC is the current owner of real property located on Lot 2 and Lot 3 of the Town Run Plat in Eugene, Oregon (Assessor's Map #17-03-32-22, tax lots 01800 and 01900), also known as Parcels 3B and 3C in the EWEB Riverfront Master Plan.
+- 1. Urban Renewal Agency of the City of Eugene is the current owner of Lot 12 of the Town Run Plat in Eugene, Oregon (Assessor's Map #17-03-32-22, tax lot 02800), also known as Parcel 9 in the EWEB Riverfront Master Plan.
 Eugene Riverfront District LLC ("ERD LLC") submitted an application pursuant to the City's Multiple-Unit Property Tax Exemption ("MUPTE") Program (Sections 2.945 and 2.947 of the Eugene Code, 1971), with respect to residential units to be constructed on the property. - 2.
-As the City Manager's designee, I have reviewed the application and find that: - 2.1 The project will provide 19 studio units, 34 one-bedroom units, 73 two-bedroom units, and 4 three-bedroom units for a total of 130 residential units, none of which will be used for transient use or vacation occupancy.
-There is no commercial space in the building. - 2.2 The project is not designed to be student housing, meaning it will be leased by the unit (rather than by individual rooms or beds), the unit configuration does not include several bedrooms with individual bathrooms and sparse common space, it does not include amenities and location selected primarily for individuals attending college, and it does not offer limited viability as potential housing for the general population.
+As the City Manager's designee, I have reviewed the application and find that: - 2.1 The project will provide 60 studio units, 17 one-bedroom units, 68 two-bedroom units, and 11 three-bedroom units for a total of 156 residential units, none of which will be used for transient use or vacation occupancy.
+There is no commercial space proposed in the building.
+The applicant did not propose commercial uses as part of the project, nor did the applicant demonstrate that commercial property is a required design or public benefit element of the project.
+Consequently, any commercial property on the development site is not eligible for the tax exemption. - 2.2 The project is not designed to be student housing, meaning it will be leased by the unit (rather than by individual rooms or beds), the unit configuration does not include several bedrooms with individual bathrooms and sparse common space, it does not include amenities and location selected primarily for individuals attending college, and it does not offer limited viability as potential housing for the general population.
 Additionally, the project does not designate any of the units for transient use or vacation occupancy. - 2.3 Construction is expected to be complete on or before January 1, 2032. - 2.4 The project is located in the downtown area described in subsection (1) of Section 2.946 of the Eugene Code, 1971. - 2.5 The applicant submitted all materials, documents, and fees required by the City as set forth in Section 2.945 of the Eugene Code, 1971, and the administrative rules adopted by Administrative Order No. 53-21-05-F. - 2.6 The applicant responded to the Required Public Benefit criteria as follows: - 2.6.1 Compact Urban Development.
-Rule R-2.945 requires that in order to be eligible for a MUPTE, projects on properties located in the Downtown Area and east of Charnelton must provide residential units equivalent to at least 175% of the minimum density applicable to the property's zoning designation.
-The project will be built in the S-DR Downtown Riverfront Special Area Zone, which does not include a minimum residential unit density.
-However, the site is governed by an Agreement for Disposition and Development (Agreement) that stipulates a minimum of 14 units for Parcel 3B and 14 units for Parcel 3C.
-The proposed project includes 130 dwelling units distributed roughly equally between the two parcels.
-This proposal also meets the Agreement's requirements for maximum unit density.
+Rule R-2.945 requires that in order to be eligible for a MUPTE, projects on properties located in the Downtown Area and east of Charnelton St. must provide residential units equivalent to at least 175% of the minimum density applicable to the property's zoning designation.
+The project will be built in the S-DR Downtown Riverfront Special Area Zone which does not include a minimum residential unit density.
+However, the site is governed by an Agreement for Disposition and Development that stipulates a minimum of 91units for Parcel 9.
+The proposed building on Parcel 9 includes 156 dwelling units that would result in a density of 94 units per acre.
+This also meets the Agreement's requirement for maximum units on Parcel 9.